23navi/hackernews/server/README.md

 There are two drivers for postgres, we will be using postgres.js

+Step 1:
 ```
 bun add drizzle-orm postgres
 bun add -D drizzle-kit
 ```

+Step 2:
+Then we need to create a drizzle config (drizzle.config.ts)

+Step 3:
+Create the adapter to connect to db (server/adapter.ts)